Updated on May 9, 2023 by Julie McCool

-This gem in the Smithsonian collection opened in 2003 at the south end of Dulles International Airport in Northern Virginia.
-The location met key criteria for the project:
+This gem in Smithsonian Institution's collection opened in 2003 at the south end of Dulles International Airport in Northern Virginia.
+The location met two key criteria for the project:

 Since its opening, the National Air and Space Udvar-Hazy Center in Virginia has grown to an average of one million visitors a year.
 With its impressive scale and extensive collection, the museum makes a fun and interesting destination for locals and visitors in the Northern Virginia and Washington DC region.
 And it's the perfect place to beat the heat or escape the cold.